Signs of cyberbullying

-If your child shares feelings with a parent, older sibling, relative, teacher or close friend as soon as possible, it’ll help her feel less isolated.
+If your child shares feelings with a parent, older sibling, relative, teacher or close friend as soon as possible, it’ll help him feel less isolated.

 4. R – report abuse

-Reporting bullying to web administrators is usually as easy as clicking on a ‘report abuse’ link on a website.
+You can usually report cyberbullying to web administrators by clicking on a ‘report abuse’ link on a website.
 The website will remove the offensive content, but this can take time.
 If the material isn’t removed in 48 hours, you can lodge a complaint through the Office of the Children’s eSafety Commissioner.

-If your child has been threatened, he should also report it to the local police.
-If your child is in immediate danger, he should call 000.
+If your child has been threatened, she should also report it to the local police.
+If your child is in immediate danger, she should call 000.

-There could be consequences for the person engaging in bullying if you report the abuse.
+There could be consequences for the person doing the cyberbullying if you report the abuse.

-It’s a good idea for you and your child to look together at the social media sites she uses to make sure she knows how to report abuse.
+It’s a good idea for you and your child to look together at the social media sites he uses to make sure he knows how to report abuse.

 5. I – initiate control

 If your child takes control of the cyberbullying situation, she can feel safer and break the cycle.
-A big part of taking control is reporting the abuse, but not retaliating or responding aggressively to the cyberbully.
-In fact, it’s best for your child not to engage with the cyberbully at all.
-Retaliating or even telling the bully to stop can make the bullying worse.
+A big part of taking control is reporting the abuse and also not retaliating or responding aggressively to it.
+In fact, it’s best for your child not to engage with the person who is doing the cyberbullying at all.

 6. D – delete the bullying message